What is a pendulum?

 Note the way that the pendulum swings in response.
 It may swing from side to side or from front to back.
 Or, it may swing in a clockwise or counter-clockwise manner.

-Now, ask another question with a different yes or no answer.
+Now, ask another question with a different yes or no answer, that you already know.
 Compare the results.

 Repeat this several times until a clear pattern is established.
 (If no pattern emerges, you may need to use other divinatory tools.
 Pendulums don’t work for everyone, and it has no bearing on the person’s psychic abilities.)

-Even in the hands of a skeptic, we’ve seen a pendulum swing so wildly, the weight snapped off a new chain and flew across the room.
+Even in the hands of a skeptic, I’ve seen a pendulum swing so wildly, the weight snapped off a new chain and flew across the room.

 The next kind of chart can be used to ask anything with numbers, such as the ghosts age when he or she left physical form.
 (Or, if the ghost believes that he or she is still alive, ask what year it is now.)

 You can create your own charts on paper, providing many other kinds of answers, too.
 They could include letters of the alphabet, people’s names, places, or things specific to the life of the ghost you’re contacting.

 No matter which chart you use, if the pendulum swings towards you, off the chart, try rephrasing your question.
 Or, the ghost may want you to answer the question for yourself, first, and then have spirit confirm it with a yes or a no.

 If you are adept with a pendulum, I recommend professional pendulums designed for ghost hunters and psychic mediums, such as those from Sean Paradis.
 (I’m not sure he’s still making pendulums, but his are still among the ones I trust the most.)